Chapter 1: History of the Football Jersey – From Ancient Jersey Art to Modern Functionality

 3.2 Size analysis

-A wrong fit ruins any look.
+A poor fit ruins any look.
 Use this checklist:

 - Chest measurement: Measures 5 cm under the arm.